-

 - Click on Create/Clear Andon for the selected location.

 4a.
 If there is no andon event open for the current location, a table record will be created when clicking on the “Create/Clear Andon” button.
-The andon light widget turns red to signal the andon event.
+The andon widget turns red to signal the andon event.

 - Update Details.
 You can update details of open andon events at any time.
 When you select a location with an open andon event, use the form to the left to change select details (you can customize the form to contain any additional detail you might want to track).